wp-plugins/form-to-post/readme.txt

 <a href="http://codex.wordpress.org/Function_Reference/wp_insert_post">wp_insert_post function</a>

 Example Situation 1 Solution:
+In your theme or using
+<a href="https://wordpress.org/plugins/add-actions-and-filters/">Add Actions and Filters</a>
-In your theme or using Add Actions and Filters plugin, add a filter function and register it to the form_to_post_before_create_post hook.
+plugin, add a filter function and register it to the form_to_post_before_create_post hook.

 <code>